cofacts/rumors-api/README.md

 $ npm t -- -u
 ```

+### Tests requiring additional env vars

+- media-integration
+  - Requires `GCS_CREDENTIALS` and `GCS_BUCKET_NAME` to be set.
+  - will write to the specified bucket.
+- fetchStatsFromGA
+  - Requires `TEST_DATASET` to be set, and the dataset already exists.
+  - Will load data into new tables under the test dataset using [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials).
+  - Please make sure the service account has [enough permissions](https://cloud.google.com/bigquery/docs/batch-loading-data?hl=en#permissions-load-data-into-bigquery).

 ## Deploy

 Build docker image.
 The following are basically the same, but with different docker tags.